 East Texas generally and Angelina County specifically is a region of the country known for mild winter temperatures, but does experience severe winter weather.
-Risks associated with winter storm are region wide and not confined to a particular area.
+Risks associated with winter storm are region wide, not confined to a particular area, and potentially impact all participating jurisdictions more or less equally.

-Figure 3-36 below illustrates recent winter storm events that have impacted Angelina County and the region.
+Figure 3-24 below illustrates recent winter storm events that have impacted Angelina County and the region.
 The most prevalent impacts of winter storms are vehicle accidents; fallen trees, broken limbs from heavy ice and snow loads; downed electrical and telephone lines, and broken plumbing pipes.

-Figure 3-36 Descriptions of Angelina County Winter Occurrences, 1994-2011
+Figure 3-24 Descriptions of Angelina County Winter Storm Occurrences, 1994-2011